jayarnim/jayarnim/README.md

   I graduated from the Department of Economics and researched Business Economics in depth, such as Theory of the Consumer, Game Theory, Information Economics and e.t.c.
   While completing my major, I became interested in consumer’s preferences and choices.
   So, I want to research analyzing personal free expression, defining personal preference, predicting personal choices, and recommending goods or service.
-  I am currently pursuing a Master's degree in Data Science at the Graduate School of Kookmin University.
+  Now I am pursuing a Master's degree in Data Science at the Graduate School of Kookmin University, advised by Prof.Je-hyuk Lee.
 </p></br>

 <h2 align="center">🛠 STACK 🛠</h2>